 Annual Awards

-USCA is looking for nominations for Counselor of the Year, Rookie of the Year and Program of the Year for the 2024-25 school year.
-We are changing up our award timeline so we can recognize our winners in front of their counseling peers at the USCA Conference in November.
+Every year USCA takes nominations for Counselor of the Year, Rookie of the Year, and Program of the Year.
+Nominations are done early in the fall each year in order for the winners to be recognized in front of counseling peers at the USCA Conference in November.

 The USCA Counselor of the Year winner will also have the opportunity to go on to represent Utah in Washington, D.C. at the national level with the American School Counselor Association (ASCA).